julianandrews/workout-routine/notes.md

     - I should consider Tibialis raises if current plans don't work
 - Banded Lat Smash
     - This is worth looking into - it sounds as if it might address some tightness I have?
-- Switch to Bulgarian Split Squats or Cossack Squats
-    - These should be better for general mobility and functional strength
-    - I'm doing cossack squats as a stretch for now.
-Should be a good start
-    - I think I should be able to program these as 5+4+3 clusters
-    - If that doesn't work, there are other options
-- Deadlifts in place of (or as well as) RDLs.
-    - I love a heavy Deadlift!
-But, this doesn't really move me towards any of my goals.
 - Hip thrusts (for glutes)
     - Current routine may just cover it
 - Farmer's Carries (for grip/core)